Swarajya (magazine): Relaunch in 2014

 The magazine was relaunched as an online daily in September 2014, with Sandipan Deb as the Editorial Director; the first edition of the print magazine was launched in January 2015.
 Coimbatore-based Kovai Media Private Limited purchased the rights to the magazine from Chennai-based Bharathan Publishers, along with 40,000 pages from the earlier editions of the magazine.
 The magazine describes itself as "a big tent for liberal right of centre discourse".

 In October 2016, it acquired OpIndia; in 2018, it became an independent entity.
 In 2018, Swarajya launched its Hindi edition.

 Reception

 The website has misreported news on multiple occasions, according to fact-checkers including Alt News and Boom.
 Columnists working for Swarajya have allegedly engaged in a variety of trolling over Twitter.
 Journalists working for Swarajya have propagated communally charged fake news via their personal accounts.
-Swarajya was blacklisted from Wikipedia in 2020 alongside OpIndia and Hindu nationalist website TFIpost.
+Swarajya was blacklisted from English Wikipedia in 2020 alongside OpIndia and Hindu nationalist website TFIpost.